-You will need to complete a total of 12 courses plus a dissertation (39 credits) to earn a Master of Arts in Applied Linguistics degree over a period of two years (four semesters).
+You will need to complete a total of 10 courses plus a thesis or practicum (36 credits) to earn a Master of Arts in Applied Linguistics degree.
+The duration of the program is 12 months (full-time) or 24 months (part-time).
 An academic year includes two semesters, each semester running for 15 weeks.
 Consult the Hellenic American University website for a detailed list and description of courses in the degree program.

 - Provide critical reviews and engage in critical discussions in the form of extended written assignments of the theoretical issues and real world concerns relating to the field of Applied Linguistics and in particular to language teaching and language testing.